-- (f) Where an employer is required to service a particular industry, plant or section during closure due to annual close down, industrial action, compulsory closure as a result of a legislative direction, other circumstances beyond the control of the employer or in the event of machinery or plant breakdown, an employer may: - (i) require the employees to take a rostered day or days off to coincide with the day or days that the operations are closed, up to a maximum of 10 days; and - (ii) in this event, a rostered day or days off which would normally become due to the employee must not become due for the number of days taken under clause 13.5(f)(i). - (g) An employee disadvantaged in terms of leisure time by a rostered day or days off normally falling on a Friday or a Monday being required to be taken on a Tuesday, Wednesday or Thursday must be rostered to take a Friday or a Monday off on the earliest practicable opportunity upon the normal roster being resumed.
+- (d) Employees must be paid for RDOs at the rate prescribed by clause 11.1. - (e) RDOs may be changed by agreement between the employer and the employee or, in the absence of agreement, by the giving of 48 hours' notice of the change. - (f) Where an employer is required to service a particular industry, plant or section during closure due to annual close down, industrial action, compulsory closure as a result of a legislative direction, other circumstances beyond the control of the employer or in the event of machinery or plant breakdown, an employer may: - (i) require the employees to take a rostered day or days off to coincide with the day or days that the operations are closed, up to a maximum of 10 days; and - (ii) in this event, a rostered day or days off which would normally become due to the employee must not become due for the number of days taken under clause 8.5(f)(i). - (g) An employee disadvantaged in terms of leisure time by a rostered day or days off normally falling on a Friday or a Monday being required to be taken on a Tuesday, Wednesday or Thursday must be rostered to take a Friday or a Monday off on the earliest practicable opportunity upon the normal roster being resumed.

-13.6 Absence from duty
+8.6 Absence from duty

-- (a) Where an employee is absent from duty (other than on annual leave, long service leave, public holidays, paid personal/carer's leave, workers compensation, compassionate leave or jury service) the employer may deduct 20% of the employee's average weekly wage rate for each day the employee is absent. - (b) An employee absent for part of a day will lose average pay for each hour absent by dividing the average weekly wage rate by 38. - (c) An employee absent from duty is not entitled to payment for rostered days off as provided in clause 13.5(e).
+- (a) Where an employee is absent from duty (other than on annual leave, long service leave, public holidays, paid personal/carer's leave, workers compensation, compassionate leave or jury service) the employer may deduct 20% of the employee's average weekly wage rate for each day the employee is absent. - (b) An employee absent for part of a day will lose average pay for each hour absent by dividing the average weekly wage rate by 38. - (c) An employee absent from duty is not entitled to payment for rostered days off as provided in clause 8.5(e).
 Such employee must take the day or days off as rostered but must be paid, in respect of the week during which the rostered day off is taken, the wage as provided less an amount calculated according to the following formula:

-No. of days absent during period x 0.39 hours
+No. of days absent Average

+during period V fortnightly

-Average fortnightly pay (76 hours)
+x 0.39 hours Х pay (76

+hours)

-(d) An absence of less than half a day will not be counted for the purposes of clause 13.6.
+(d) An absence of less than half a day will not be counted for the purposes of this clause 8.6.

-13.7 Call-back
+8.7 Call-back

-On every occasion on which the employer calls back an employee after leaving the depot or home base such employee must be entitled to payment for a minimum of 4 hours at the rate prescribed by clause 16.1.
+On every occasion on which the employer calls back an employee after leaving the depot or home base such employee must be entitled to payment for a minimum of four hours at the rate prescribed by clause 11.1.

-14. Unpaid meal breaks
+9. Unpaid meal breaks

-- 14.1 Employees will not be required to work for less than 3 hours or more than 5 1/2 hours without a meal break subject to clause 13-Ordinary hours of work and rostering.
-An unpaid meal break must not be less than 30 minutes or more than one hour. - 14.2 The provisions of clause 14 do not apply where meal breaks are taken in accordance with fatigue management rules/regulations (as defined in clause 2-Definitions)
+- 9.1 Employees will not be required to work for less than three hours or more than five and a half hours without a meal break subject to clause 8-Ordinary hours of work and rostering.
+An unpaid meal break must not be less than 30 minutes or more than one hour. - 9.2 The provisions of this clause do not apply where meal breaks are taken in accordance with fatigue management rules/regulations (as defined in Schedule F) as varied from time to time.

-15. Delays, breakdown or impassable highways
+10. Delays, breakdown or impassable highways

-An employee must be paid for all time up to a maximum of 8 hours in any period of 24 hours at the rate prescribed by clause 16.1 where a long distance operation is delayed because of breakdowns or impassable highways.
+An employee must be paid for all time up to a maximum of eight hours in any period of 24 hours at the rate prescribed by clause 11.1 where a long distance operation is delayed because of breakdowns or impassable highways.
 Provided that the employee must take all reasonable steps to minimise the period of delay.